 Load carrying structural elements at surface/underground constructions have important concerns due to their stabilities.
 Pillars (at underground mining operations) and reinforced concrete columns (RC-columns) at surface/underground constructions (Fig.3) are main features to be designed prudently to carry overburden loads.
 Therefore, they have to be designed for their long-term stability circumstances.
-Engineers have estimated loads over pillars & RCcolumns to provide 3D plans describing their positions and sizes in the planned engineered structures.
+Engineers have estimated loads over pillars & RCcolumns to provide 3D-plans describing their positions and sizes in the planned engineered structures.

 When the load-bearing capacity of solid materials are under consideration, laboratory compressive tests are performed in 2D and 3D loading conditions.
 Actual size RC-columns have also been tested in civil engineering laboratories for their load-carrying performances by introducing different design and raw material mixture configurations.
-Testing mine pillars & construction RCcolumns at in-situ positions could be possible for detailed research activities but crushing one of these load-bearing structural elements might definitely cause further stability problems.
+Testing mine pillars & RC-columns at insitu positions could be possible by detailed research activities but crushing one of these load-bearing structural elements might definitely cause further stability problems.
 Therefore, their strength characteristics are evaluated through their "material strength" properties determined in laboratories.
 Engineers working in rock mechanics context have well informed that, size-effect differences among "actual sizes of mine pillars" and "sizes of samples tested in laboratories" for their strength values need adequate estimations of in-situ strength values of pillars.
 These estimations always have their decision risks in engineering concerns.
-As the size of the mine pillars are designed larger in dimensions, the number of discontinuities they included are increased as well.
-The locations of pillars in 3D mine plans and the strength values of rocks/ores surrounding pillars are influencing parameters on pillars' loadbearing properties.
-When the fractures (illustrated in Fig.4a, 4b, 4c, (mine pillars), and 4g, (rock column)), are under consideration, engineers have to think about the stresses and rock structural features which have
+As the size of the mine pillars are designed with larger dimensions, the number of discontinuities they included are increased as well.
+The locations of pillars in 3D mine plans and the strength values of rocks/ores surrounding the pillars (including pillar mass as well) are influencing parameters on pillars' load-bearing properties.
+When the images of mine pillars (Esterhuizen, etal., 2011), pillar failures (ECIA, 2023), progressive spalling of mine pillars (Sorgi & Gennaro, 2011; Sorgi & Watelet, 2007), and rock columns at archaeological sites (including fractures) are under consideration, engineers have to think about the stresses and rock structural features which have caused them to form.
+The fractures in these rock pillars & RC-columns have influenced their mechanical behaviours (especially their loadbearing capacity).
+During mechanical behaviour estimation for rock pillars, physical & mechanical properties of rock materials (including; average strength values at yielding, ultimate, and failure stages, elastic modulus, material & fracture toughness, etc.) are important design decision parameters which engineers should consider.
+Pillar mass property differences (rock/ore differentiations, damage zones, discontinuity contents and their structural features, etc.) directly affect the mechanical behaviours of these pillars.
+Mine engineers who are educated purposely on rock engineering are graduated to be ready to think about further precautions to be taken for stable and safe working environments (including pillar stabilities).

 Figure 3.
-Column like load-bearing structural elements; a) Pillar configuration for room & pillar mining method (3D schematic illustration), (Hamrin, 1980), b) Underground pillars in limestone mine, (depth:275m), (Esterhuizen, etal., 2011), c) Reinforced concrete columns and frameworks under construction, (Obinna, 2020).
+Column-like load-bearing structural elements; a) Pillar configuration for room & pillar mining method (3D schematic illustration), (Hamrin, 1980), b) Reinforced concrete columns and frameworks under construction, (Obinna, 2020).